id-Software/DOOM-3-BFG/README.md

 ---
 # Compiling on Linux <a name="compile_linux"></a>

+1. Go to https://github.com/microsoft/DirectXShaderCompiler and download the DXC binaries for Linux and put them into your local PATH.

-1. You need the following dependencies in order to compile RBDoom3BFG with all features:
+2. You need the following dependencies in order to compile RBDoom3BFG with all features:

 	On Debian or Ubuntu: